 Did someone say pool?
 Ah yes, the pools.
 Located within Pop Century are three pools for guests to take a swim in.
 In the 50’s section is a pool in the shape of a bowling pin.
 Settled between the 80’s and 90’s building is a computer pool.
 These two pools are usually the quietest of the three.
 The busiest and most popular is the Hippy Dippy Pool, located in the center of the resort in the 60’s section.
 Around the pool are tall flowers which spray swimmers below them.
 For the little ones, a small wading pool can be found for them to splash in.
 For those who prefer to hang poolside, grab a drink from the Petals Pool Bar or take on a game of outdoor ping pong with a friend!

 While the exterior of the resort is bright and fun with gigantic Big Wheels and Play-doh containers, the guest rooms are more toned down.
-Each room is 260 square feet and has either two double beds or one king size bed set against a shaded blue wall.
+Each room is 260 square feet and has a queen size bed and a small table, hiding a second queen sized murphy bed.
 The bathrooms feature a shower and tub combo and a toilet.
 Right outside of the bathroom is your vanity area with a single sink and mirror, hair dryer, iron and ironing board, shelf and clothes rack with hangers.
 There is also a wall safe for guests to store smaller, important items.
-The vanity area can also be blocked off by a curtain and turned into a dressing area for privacy.
-Two tables and chairs, a dresser, flat screen TV and mini fridge are also in the room.
+The vanity area can also be blocked off by sliding door and turned into a dressing area for privacy.
+A coffee maker, dresser, flat screen TV and mini fridge are also in the room.